Fluoroscopic control of gallbladder drains

-- Infuse iodinated contrast, usually amounting to approximately 5g of iodine (or about 20 ml of concentration 240mg/ml, but can possibly be multiple times more), and note the following:
+- Inject iodinated contrast, usually amounting to approximately 5g of iodine (or about 20 ml of concentration 240mg/ml, but can possibly be multiple times more), and note the following:

 - Location of the tip of the drain in relation to the gallbladder

 - Flow into the duodenum, or most distal part reached.

 - Any visible dilatation of the gallbladder or biliary tract

 - Any contrast outside the drain or biliary tract, including leakage along the outside of the drain.

 - Any visible stones in the gallbladder or bile duct